Pushpay jumps to record high on increased profit guidance

 "The company has experienced an increase in demand for its services and remains well equipped to support customers to leverage digital technology to drive continued congregation participation through the use of its mobile app."

-After a banner FY2020, which included the purchase of Colorado-based church management system software maker Church Community Builder for US$87.5 million ($132.2m), Pushpay's NZX shares slumped to $2.82 as the stock was caught up in general negative market sentiment as the level 4 loomed.
+After a banner FY2020, which included the purchase of Colorado-based church management system software maker Church Community Builder for US$87.5m ($132.2m), Pushpay's NZX shares slumped to $2.82 as the stock was caught up in general negative market sentiment as level 4 loomed.

-But over the past few weeks, it has rallied strongly, topping $7 a share and a $2 billion valuation for the first time.
+But over the past few weeks it has rallied strongly, topping $7 a share and a $2b valuation for the first time.

 Today, before the revised-upward guidance was issued, Gordon made a point of highlighting that Pushpay has met its forecasts every year since it listed in 2014.